FayeCarter/WhatStack/README.md

 - Testing

-  - Testing in this project has been a challenge from the start.
-As we had chosen to work with new technologies that we hadn't seen before it proved to be a challenge to write tests to drive the development of our code, as we did not know how to express the desired behaviour in these new languages.
-As a group after spending some time trying to drive the development of the project through tests we decided that TDD/test coverage was secondary to learning these new technologies, so we agreed that we would manually test our code until our knowledge had reached a point where we were able to write tests for the desired behaviour.
-An example of this is testing sockets which has proven to be a real challenge, there is a dearth of documentation but after much trial and error we found a way to test sockets and wrote exemplars on how to test sockets on both the server side and client side.
+  - Testing was a challenge from the start.
+As we chose to work technologies that were new to us, it was extremely challenging to write tests to drive the development of our code, as we did not know how to express the desired behaviour

+  - As a group, after spending some time trying to drive the development of the project through tests, we decided that TDD/test coverage was secondary to learning these new technologies.
+We agreed that we would manually test our code until our knowledge had reached a point where we were able to write tests for the desired behaviour

+    An example of this was testing sockets, which was a real challenge as there was a lack of information online.
+However, after much trial and error we found a way to do this and wrote exemplars on how to test sockets on both the server and client side

 - Time

-  - Managing time over the course of the project has been a challenge as our final project coincided with the late May bank holiday meaning that we lost a day of project time, which really put the pressure on to achieve our MVP by the deadline we had set.
-Once we accepted that we didn't have to hold ourselves to these internal deadlines work went a lot smoother.
-In addition to this, to try and recoup some of the time lost due to the bank holiday some of the team agreed to work over a portion of the weekend.
+  - Managing time over the course of the project was a challenge as it coincided with the late May bank holiday.
+This meant we lost a day of project time, which really put pressure on us to achieve our minimum viable product(MVP) by the deadline we had set

+    Once we relaxed these deadlines work went a lot more smoothly.
+We were also able to make up some of the lost time by working to work over part of the middle weekend

 - Knowledge Sharing

-  - Knowledge sharing was a concern from the get-go, we knew that it was inevitable that some people would end up with higher knowledge levels in certain sections of the codebase than others, to try and combat this as effectively as possible we decided to frequently rotate pairs and to have code demos in our daily retros so that even if you didn't work on the code you were walked through what it did and how it did it and had an opportunity to ask questions about it.
-We also had every pull request reviewed by two team members who hadn't worked on the ticket prior to merging to ensure that: (A) the code was easy to read and (B) team members were exposed to the whole codebase as much as possible.
+  - Knowledge sharing was a concern from the get-go.
+We knew it was inevitable that some people would end up with higher knowledge levels in certain sections of the codebase than others.
+To combat this we frequently rotated pairs and had code demos in our daily retros so that even if you didn't work on the code you were walked through what it did and how it did it and had an opportunity to ask questions about it

+    We also made sure every pull request was reviewed by two team members who hadn't worked on the ticket prior to merging to ensure the code was easy to read and that team members were exposed to the whole codebase as much as possible

-- Learning new Languages
+- Learning new Languages and technologies
-  - Learning a new language can be a challenge, but in this project it's been a really enjoyable experience, Our approach when learning new languages was to find the simplest thing we wanted to achieve in that language, research how to do that, implement the code and repeat that process until the feature we wanted to implement had been completed.
+  - Learning a new technologies can be a challenge, but in this project it was a really enjoyable experience.
+Our approach was to find the simplest thing we wanted to achieve, research how to do that, implement the code and repeat that process until the feature was completed
-  - For particularly challenging aspects such as the initial set up of sockets we would follow a tutorial on a test project to do something similar to the feature we want to implement and then use that new knowledge to build the feature in our project.
+  - For particularly challenging aspects such as the initial set up of sockets, we followed tutorials on test projects that achieved something similar, and then used the knowledge we'd gained to build the feature in our project
-  - People who had researched a particular aspect of a language in order to implement a feature would pair with those less familiar with that language to prevent any knowledge towers developing.
+  - People who had researched a particular aspect of a technology would pair with those less familiar to prevent any knowledge towers developing.

-# Feature Roadmap
+# Feature Road Map

 This isn't the end of the story for WhatStack.
 To have a sneak peek at what we'll be working on for WhatStack in the future, [please visit our wiki page!](https://github.com/FayeCarter/WhatStack/wiki/Roadmap---User-Stories)